Simulations Plus (SLP)

 Outbound Investments

-- In June 2024, Simulations Plus acquired Pro-ficiency Holdings Inc. for approximately $100 million in cash, which significantly expanded its reach across the drug development value chain and doubled its addressable market.
+- Simulations Plus acquired Pro-ficiency Holdings, Inc. and its subsidiaries in June 2024 to extend its reach across the drug development value chain.

 Capital Expenditures